Back to All Events

 Special Issue editors and workshop conveners:

-Apostolos Andrikopoulos (University of Amsterdam/ Harvard University) and Saskia Bonjour (University of Amsterdam)
+Apostolos Andrikopoulos (University College London) and Saskia Bonjour (University of Amsterdam)

 In an era where the social significance of marriage is under scrutiny, marriage has emerged as a platform for migrants and LGBTI+ individuals to assert their rights.
 However, governmental responses to these assertions vary.
 While many countries have expanded their marriage laws to encompass same-sex couples and protect their families, they have also imposed restrictions on cross-border marriages, such as income thresholds, integration requirements, and age limits, aimed at curbing marriage migration.
 This dual development reflects a contradictory approach to marriage, ostensibly inclusive towards LGBTI+ individuals and their families but exclusionary towards migrants and their families.
 These represent two facets of the politics of belonging in which liberal democracies are increasingly invested, intersecting in the regulation of marriage migration for same-sex couples.